Danielle J. Forrest: Federal judicial service

 Forrest was one of four individuals recommended for the United States Court of Appeals for the Ninth Circuit by Oregon's two U.S. Senators, Ron Wyden and Jeff Merkley.
 Wyden and Merkley had both opposed Ryan Bounds, President Donald Trump's previous nominee to the Ninth Circuit seat, but agreed to turn in their blue slips for Forrest.
 On August 28, 2019, President Trump announced his intent to nominate Forrest to serve as a United States Circuit Judge of the U.S. Court of Appeals for the Ninth Circuit.
 On September 19, 2019, her nomination was sent to the United States Senate.
 She was nominated to fill the seat vacated by Judge Diarmuid O'Scannlain, who assumed senior status on December 31, 2016.
 On September 25, 2019, a hearing on her nomination was held before the Senate Judiciary Committee.
 On October 24, 2019, her nomination was reported out of committee by a 16–6 vote.
 On November 5, 2019, the Senate invoked cloture on her nomination by a 75–18 vote.
 On November 6, 2019, her nomination was confirmed by a 73–17 vote.
 She received her judicial commission on November 12, 2019.
 Her surname in court records changed from Hunsaker to Forrest in May 2021.

+Notable cases

+On February 19, 2025, after a district court enjoined the Trump administration's attempt to end birthright citizenship, Forrest was one of three judges who declined to stay the order.
+Forrest wrote a separate concurring opinion, citing the short timeframe in her vote to keep the injunction in place.

+On July 23, 2025, Forrest authored the opinion in *Yuga Labs Inc. v.
+Ripps*, overturning a prior summary judgment that had awarded Yuga Labs $9 million in a trademark dispute over NFTs.
+The Ninth Circuit held that Yuga had not established that Ripps and co-defendant Jeremy Cahen caused consumer confusion, and remanded the case.